 - If you’re receiving detachable or removable dentures, attachments on the abutment support them.

 You’re given a local anesthetic to insert the root implant.
-Most people report very little discomfort afterwards, easily controlled by over-the-counter medications.
+Most people report minimal discomfort during the installation process, easily controlled by over-the-counter medications.
 Since there’s no root or root nerve, many say they experience less pain than a tooth extraction.
-Normal brushing, flossing, and mouthwash are all that’s needed for aftercare.
+Regular brushing, flossing, and mouthwash are all that is needed for aftercare.

-Do you have any questions for Dr. Ella Dekhtyar a Brooklyn dentist regarding dental Implants, mini & full dental implants and procedure?
-Would you like to schedule an appointment with the top Brooklyn cosmetic dentist, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry, please contact our office for a consultation.
+Do you have any questions about dental implants in Brooklyn, NY?
+Would you like to schedule an appointment with the top-rated implant dentist, Dr. Dekhtyar of Broadway Family and Cosmetic Dentistry?
+Please contact our office for a consultation regarding affordable teeth implants.

 ☎ (718) 455-4400